nestharus/palworld-docker-container/README.md

 13. extract the 0 directory inside of the .tar.gz
 14. Store the .tar.gz file somewhere safe because we're going to need it later.
 15. we're going to start deleting .sav files until the server asks you to make a new character
+16. Go into 0 directory.
+Find the directory with the Players directory in it.
+Go into the Players directory.
-16. go into the 0 directory and delete the first .sav file
+17. delete the first .sav file
-17. Note which .sav file you deleted
+18. Note which .sav file you deleted
-18. tar the 0 directory.
+19. tar the 0 directory.
 The 0 directory should be in a directory by itself!!!
-19. Example using 20240122040001
+20. Example using 20240122040001
-20. tar cvzf "20240122040001.tar.gz"
+21. tar cvzf "20240122040001.tar.gz"
-21. Throw the modified backup into that backup directory and restore it with ./restore-volume
+22. Throw the modified backup into that backup directory and restore it with ./restore-volume
-22. Keep doing this until the server asks you to make a new character
+23. Keep doing this until the server asks you to make a new character
-23. The name of the last .sav file you deleted is your guid.
+24. The name of the last .sav file you deleted is your guid.
 Hand the server admin the guid you found AND the backup that let you connect
-24. After you do that the server admin can restore you on live
+25. After you do that the server admin can restore you on live

 SERVER ADMIN STEPS PART 2
 1. download uesave https://github.com/trumank/uesave-rs/releases